 - If you can find chocolate mint at your farmer’s market, it is lovely paired with raspberries or orange.

 2. Craving something sweet?
-Try this nearly zero-calorie, naturally-sweetened lemonade.
+Try this nearly zero-calorie, no-sugar-added, naturally-sweetened lemonade.

 This is one my favorite ways to drink more water and it take no time to make.